 1. Eat a Healthy, Real Food Diet

-A poor diet lacking in essential nutrients considerably compromises fertility.
+A diet lacking in essential nutrients considerably compromises fertility.

-A great way to start is by following a diet that includes a proper amount of carbohydrates, protein, fiber, and essential fats.
-These dietary changes would result in hormone production, increasing fertility.
+A great way to start is by following a diet that includes a proper amount of carbohydrates, protein, fiber, and essential fats to support hormone balance and improved fertility.
 (12)

 Here are a few tips: